leangen/graphql-spqr/README.md

 Exposing the service:

-    UserService userService = new UserService(); //could also be injected by Spring or another framework GraphQLSchema schema = new GraphQLSchemaBuilder()
+    UserService userService = new UserService(); //could also be injected by Spring or another framework GraphQLSchemaGenerator schema = new GraphQLSchemaGenerator()
-        .withQuerySourceSingleton(userService) //more services can be added the same way .build();
+        .withQuerySourceSingleton(userService) //more services can be added the same way .generate();
     GraphQL graphQL = new GraphQL(schema);

     //keep the reference to GraphQL instance and execute queries against it.
-    //this query selects a user by ID and requests name and regDate fields only ExecutionResult result = graphQL.execute(
+    //this operation selects a user by ID and requests name and regDate fields only ExecutionResult result = graphQL.execute(
         "{ user (id: 123) {
             name,